Excelsior7/StanfordCS229/README.md

 This repository gathers various implementations of machine learning algorithms.

-Each file is in the form of Lecture_**k** and contains the implementation of one or more machine learning algorithms seen during lecture number **k** of CS229.
+Each file in the form of Lecture_**k** contains the implementation of one or more machine learning algorithms seen during lecture number **k** of CS229.